hbctraining/variant_analysis/lessons/00_intro_to_variant_calling.md

 ## Variant Calling Workflow
 Depending on the sequencing strategy and whether we are looking at germline or somatic variants, the workflow will need to be modified.
-Typically there will be some similarities in the processing of the raw FASTQ data through to aligned BAM files.
-The variant calling itself will vary based on study desig, and we can address that later in this workshop.
+Typically, there will be some similarities in the processing of the raw FASTQ data through to aligned BAM files.
+The variant calling itself will vary based on study design, and we can address that later in this workshop.

 Analyzing variants takes the form of three main steps: